ukidiscs2026/discs2026/_pages/registration.md

 <!-- **[Register Here](https://forms.office.com/e/0HZE3ZiUZx)**   -->

+**Payment**
+Registration fee [students]: GBP75
+Registration fee [non-students]: GBP100
+Conference dinner fee [optional]: GBP75

+(The conference dinner will be held at a Cambridge College.
+More information coming soon.)

-**<span style="color: #e74c3c;">(We are waiting for the University to set up the payment system.
-The deadline will be extended accordingly.
-We will notify participants once the payment system has been set up.)</span>**
+<span style="color: #e74c3c;">(The deadline for payment is Friday, June 5, 2026.
+We are waiting for the University to set up the payment system.
+We will notify participants once the payment system has been set up.)</span>

-Final registration and payment deadline: TBC

 <!--[- https://herts.configio.com/pd/2521/uk-ireland-discs-conference-2025 ]: #
 i) **Shopping Basket Selection**